 Priority Rating System Narrative

 An Acknowledgement Letter from each of the partnering utilities must also be submitted with the funding application.
-A partnering utility is defined as a utility that will be included in the options considered in the study.
 Each letter should establish the level of cooperation required to complete a successful MRF grant and must acknowledge that the applicant has applied for this funding.
 The letters must be signed by the elected official or authorized representative, if not authorized by resolution.
 Lastly, the letters do not commit the partnering utilities to act on the findings of the study.